Urrieles Massif: Picu Urriellu Group

-The Torrecerredo Group
+Torrecerredo Group

 Geographically this area is found to the west of the Picu Urriellu and borders more to the west with the Rio Cares.
 From north to south, it begins with the Murallon de Amuesa that rapidly goes gaining height until it forms the first summits, which join from the Trave(2,253 meters, the tallest) and after exceeding the Collada del Agua, the Pico de Dobresengros (2,395 m).
 It was baptized with the same name the Canal de Dobresengros, flowing through that part of the surrounding area of Cain and which accesses, after covering a distance of two thousand meters, the highest point in this area.

 To the south of the Pico de Dobresengros appears, impressively, the Cabones group.
 First is the Agujas de Cabrones (2,474 m) and then the Pico de los Cabrones (2,553 m), a summit which, toward the east, shelters the Jou de los Cabrones, an especially dry area and a place where one finds the Jose Ramon Lueje refuge (2,035 m) and the Trave System, a collection of three chasms that, with its 1,441 metres of depth is the most significant of the Picos.

 Without almost resting, the symbol of this area is reached, the Torrecerredo (2,650 m), roof of the Urrieles and the highest point in many hundreds of kilometers around.
 It is also an exceptional place to observe the Holy Penas massif.